kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 I was REALLY comfortable with these tools when I started this project.
 I had used them a lot previously and knew how to get them to work as a team inside my dev environment.

-This was especially true of the CSS, which was (mostly) centered around Gulp.
-I was able to use all the tools to create an efficient process for generating a single CSS file...linting, minifying, concatenating, etc.
+This was especially true of the CSS processing which was (mostly) powered by Gulp.
+Gulp let me create an efficient process for generating a single, production-ready CSS file...linting it, minifying it, etc.

-In fact, I hit a point where I felt compelled to tweet this...
+I actually hit a point where I felt compelled to tweet this...

 <blockquote class="twitter-tweet" lang="en" style="margin: 0 auto;"><p>Got my Gulp CSS build-out process working EXACTLY the way I want it to…only took 3 weeks.</p>&mdash; kai gittens (@kaidez) <a href="https://twitter.com/kaidez/status/529054310379053056">November 2, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>